-Practice Plus Group are Health in Justice Market leader, providing healthcare services to offenders across the country.
-Our model of care is our Wellbeing Approach – an integrated, comprehensive approach in recognition of the fact prisoners are a socially-excluded group with healthcare needs which are complex and often associated with poor outcomes.
-It adopts the premise no single health/wellbeing factor can be taken in isolation of other motivational issues which might impact a person’s care.
+Practice Plus Group is the Health in Justice Market leader, providing healthcare services to offenders across the country.
+Our model of care is our Well-being Approach – an integrated, comprehensive approach in recognition of the fact prisoners are a socially-excluded group with healthcare needs that are complex and often associated with poor outcomes.
+It adopts the premise no single health/well-being factor can be taken in isolation of other motivational issues which might impact a person’s care.

-To ensure the continued quality of care at HMP YOI New Hall, we’re looking for a Senior Mental Health Nurse to support us.
+To ensure the continued quality of care at HMP Exeter, we’re looking for a Primary Care Nurse to support us and the existing team.

-If you are self-motivated and able to work autonomously as well as showing plenty of initiative when it comes to handling a wide range of situations, then this could be the right role for you!.
+You will be a qualified Registered Nurse (Adult) with a real passion for developing your clinical skills in an environment that is ever-changing.
+If you are self-motivated and able to work autonomously as well as showing plenty of initiative when it comes to handling a wide range of situations, then this could be the right role for you!

 If you are shortlisted, you will be contacted by the Internal Recruiter for this role.
-The recruiter will submit your CV to the hiring manager and in turn we will arrange an interview for you to attend if the hiring manager feels that you are suitable for the job.
-For further information, please contact us on the details provided.
+They will submit your CV to the hiring manager and in turn, will arrange an interview for you to attend at HMP Exeter if the hiring manager feels that you are suitable for the job.

-Please note that offers of employment are subject to Practice Plus Group Terms & Conditions and receipt of satisfactory references, an enhanced DBS check and prison vetting.
+Please note that this role is subject to Practice Plus Group Terms & Conditions and offers of employment are subject to satisfactory receipt of references, enhanced DBS check, and prison vetting.